pablo-meier/Pablog/posts/2018-02-18-millenials-attention-spans-discourse-asshats.md

 </div>

-I'm sure the author feels things have gone a little too far, but is failing at empathy because, well, their lives are doing pretty well on the whole.
+I'm sure the author feels things have gone a little too far, but is failing at empathy because, well, their lives are largely unchanged if this specific editor is allowed to be a creeper.

 It's common for folks to believe that abuse may be necessary for great work to
 exist: it is, unfortunately, one of the prevailing cultural narratives in our